apache/skywalking/docs/en/setup/backend/backend-receivers.md

 ## Zipkin receiver
 Zipkin receiver could work in two different mode.
 1. Tracing mode(default).
-Tracing mode is that, skywalking OAP acts like zipkin collector, which provide persistence and query, but wouldn't analysis metric from them.
-In most case, I suggest you could use this feature, when metric come from service mesh.
+Tracing mode is that, skywalking OAP acts like zipkin collector, fully supports Zipkin v1/v2 formats through HTTP service, also provide persistence and query in skywalking UI.
+But it wouldn't analysis metric from them.
+In most case, I suggest you could use this feature, when metrics come from service mesh.
-Also, in this mode, Zipkin receiver requires `zipkin-elasticsearch` storage implementation active.
+Notice, in this mode, Zipkin receiver requires `zipkin-elasticsearch` storage implementation active.
 Read [this](backend-storage.md#elasticsearch-6-with-zipkin-trace-extension) to know how to active.
 1. Analysis mode(Not production ready), receive Zipkin v1/v2 formats through HTTP service.
 Transform the trace to skywalking native format, and analysis like skywalking trace.
-This feature can't work in production env, and because of Zipkin tag/endpoint value unpredictable, we can't make sure it fits production env requirements.
+This feature can't work in production env right now, because of Zipkin tag/endpoint value unpredictable, we can't make sure it fits production env requirements.

 Active `analysis mode`, you should set `needAnalysis` config.